simbo1905/root-objects/README.md

 add a version number field if we are allowed to amend a signed contract).

 The `product` and `contract` classes are labelled as root entities.
-To quote the blog page at the link above
+To quote the blog page at the link above:

 > Aggregates draw a boundary around one or more Entities.
 > An Aggregate enforces invariants for all its Entities